 9 Crossing Guards

-Officers are assigned to either the Detective Bureau, Highway Patrol and Traffic Safety, or Patrol Divisions.
+Officers are assigned to either the Detective Bureau, Highway Patrol or Patrol Divisions.
 In a typical year, our police vehicles log about 326,000 miles in routine patrols of Township streets and neighborhoods - about 900 miles of patrolling every day of the year.

-The Radnor Police Department also maintains a Bike Patrol Unit, is a member of the Central Delaware County SWAT team with 4 SWAT Officers, as well as participating in the Delaware County Drug Task Force.
+The Radnor Police Department also maintains a Motor Unit, 2 K9 Officers, a Bike Patrol Unit, 2 Officers trained in Motor Carrier Safety (MCSAP), 6 SWAT Officers who are members of the Central Delaware County SWAT Team, 7 Major Incident Response Team (MIRT) Officers, as well as Officers who participate in the Delaware County Drug Task Force.
 The cornerstone of the Radnor Police Department is community based and oriented policing.
-In 2014 the Radnor Police Department responded to over 16,000 911 calls.
+In 2018 the Radnor Police Department responded to over 16,500 911 calls.

 The Police Department was selected as the "Best Police Force on the Main Line and in Philadelphia's Western Suburbs" in a reader's poll of Main Line Today magazine.
 It has also received the Governor's Highway Safety Award for innovations in promoting safe driving.